Free Packing Slip Template for Ecommerce Sellers (+ Better Alternative)

 Packing Slip vs Invoice: A Critical Distinction

-These two documents are frequently confused — and occasionally combined into one, which is sometimes appropriate and sometimes absolutely not.
+These two documents are frequently confused โ and occasionally combined into one, which is sometimes appropriate and sometimes absolutely not.

-Packing Slip Invoice
+Packing Slip

-Contains prices No Yes
+Contains prices

-Purpose Verify shipment contents Request payment
+Verify shipment contents

-Recipient uses it to Check what arrived Authorise payment
+Recipient uses it to

-Travels with The physical package Package or sent separately
+Package or sent separately

-Required for customs Yes (international shipments) Yes (as a separate document)
+Yes (as a separate document)

-Why not combining them matters: Many B2B buyers specifically instruct suppliers not to include pricing information inside the package — because the goods may be received by a warehouse team or end customer who should not see the cost.
+Why not combining them matters: Many B2B buyers specifically instruct suppliers not to include pricing information inside the package โ because the goods may be received by a warehouse team or end customer who should not see the cost.
 Gift orders are an obvious example: if a customer has ordered a gift to be shipped directly to a recipient, a packing slip without pricing allows the recipient to check contents without revealing what was paid.

 For international shipments, customs authorities require both a packing slip (contents description and quantities) and a commercial invoice (values) as separate documents.
 Combining them into one is not acceptable for customs clearance purposes.